stmilne/icdsHelp/docs/13_LoadingModules.md

-Not all software is preloaded, because conflicts inevitably arise between different versions of "libraries" used by different software packages.
+Not all software is preloaded, because conflicts inevitably arise between different versions of libraries used by different software packages.
 Loading only certain software by modules is an attempt to manage this chaos.